In the Basic Cozy Essay Course, Marie distinguishes between the format of an essay and the purpose of an essay.

 Here's a complete list of the different styles of essays that Marie mentions in her workbook.

-Click on each of the styles below to see its definition.
+Click on each of style or purpose below to see its definition.

 The function of the expository or demonstrative essay is to explain, demonstrate, or acquaint your reader with a body of knowledge.